jmhossler/resume-1/README.md

 Mac requirements:

-I reccommend the MacTex distribution, which is what I use to build this on my Macbook Pro.
+I recommend the MacTex distribution, which is what I use to build this on my Macbook Pro.